noiseprotocol/noise_spec/noise.md

  * **`h`**: A hash output of `HASHLEN` bytes.

-A `SymmetricHandshakeState` responds to the following methods:
+A `SymmetricState` responds to the following methods:

  * **`InitializeSymmetric(handshake_name)`**:  Takes an arbitrary-length
  `handshake_name`.
 Leaves `k` and `n` uninitialized, and sets `has_key =